Updated on August 17, 2022

 See multiple cities at once

 Imagine being able to cover a handful of cities on your bucket list, all in one trip.
-On a river cruise, you can do just that; exploring multiple cities (sometimes countries) throughout the duration of your trip.
+On a river cruise, you can do just that; explore multiple cities (sometimes countries) throughout the duration of your trip.
 You don’t even have to worry about getting from one destination to the other, just board the ship and enjoy where it takes you.

 Participate when you want